-We are excited to announce that we have TWO new family grant programs for 2021!
-Applications are now available for the 2021 Family Education and Medical Travel Grant Program and the NEW Medical/Therapy Equipment Grant Program, Emmett’s Legacy Fund!
-These programs provide funding to individuals diagnosed with CDG or NGLY1 and their families to: 1) attend a CDG Family Conferences in the USA; 2) participate in specific CDG clinical trials to advance CDG/NGLY1 research; 3) improve access to a clinical consultation with a CDG medical expert due to unique and/or urgent medical circumstances, or 4) request financial assistance with obtaining medical or therapy equipment that will help improve the quality of life and activities for individuals diagnosed with CDG or NGLY1.
-Please CLICK HERE to download the travel grant application form, and CLICK HERE to download the Emmett’s Legacy Fund program materials to apply for a medical/therapy equipment grant TODAY!
+CDG CARE is currently accepting applications for our Family Education and Medical Travel Grant Program!
+This program provides funding for individuals diagnosed with CDG or NGLY1 and their families to: 1) attend a CDG Family Conferences in the USA; 2) participate in specific CDG clinical trials to advance CDG/NGLY1 research; or 3) improve access to a clinical consultation with a CDG medical expert due to unique and/or urgent medical circumstances.
+Please CLICK HERE to download the travel grant application form!

 Patient Friendly Resources

-CDG CARE is delighted to share the updated “Just the Facts” Series!
+The updated “Just the Facts” series slides are now available!
 To bring our CDG Community the key facts, statistics, and current data for all that you need to know about CDG – in abbreviated form, of course!
 To access the most updated version of CDG facts, CLICK HERE now!